 Figure 3: A sample multi-tier web application architecture

-Provides enhanced security: The implementation of several tiers helps to enhance application and data security.
+Provides enhanced security.
+The implementation of several tiers helps to enhance a secure web application architecture.
 The absence of a single point of failure limits the attacker’s chances of taking control of the entire application.

 Username and password-based inter-tier authentication should be avoided as the security of usernames and passwords used for inter-tier authentication becomes critical.